 At the backcountry festival, we will be raising funds for a number of great causes (check here for the full list).

-As part of these efforts, we will be selling tshirts, and all profits will be directed to the Mountain Pygmy Possum recovery program at Mt Buller.
+As part of these efforts, we will be selling tshirts again in 2019, and all profits will be directed to the Mountain Pygmy Possum recovery program at Mt Buller.
 Please see below for details on this important – and very successful – initiative.

 The successful genetic rescue of the Mount Buller mountain pygmy possum